-His son, Naveen, is the current Chief Minister of Odisha, and daughter Gita Mehta is a well know English author.
-Naveen Patnaik founded the Biju Janata Dal after his father’s death and has served as a Cabinet Minister of Mines in the Atal Bihari Vajpayee-led Government.
+His son, Naveen, is the current Chief Minister of Odisha, and daughter Gita Mehta is a well known English author.
+Naveen Patnaik founded the Biju Janata Dal after his father’s death and has served as a Cabinet Minister of Mines in the Atal Bihari Vajpayee-led government.

 Naveen Patnaik remains a strong and popular leader in Odisha.

 M Karunanidhi is the leader of Dravida Munnetra Kazhagam (DMK), a party founded by the late C.N.
 Annadurai in 1969.
 M. Karunanidhi, a former playwright and screenwriter in Tamil cinema, has been active in Tamil politics for well over 60 years and has served as Chief Minister of the state on five occasions.